Messier 35 (M 35)

 I did not know the Gemini/Twins constellation for a long time, but a friend pointed me to Castor and Pollux, a pair of stars, which can be easily found at the nightly sky.
 The older form of the Gemini constellation reminds me of a jug lying on its side.
 I can therefore remember this and use it as an aid for finding the open star cluster M 35, which is supposed to be visible even to the naked eye.
 M 35 is, however, located on opposite (open) side of the jug (on the right) above the last star of the constellation (which somewhat "turns upwards" = the "spout").
 Read more on how to find the cluster below.

 M 35 is said to be the open star cluster with the most stars in winter.
-Cluster NGC 2158 is at a distance of 0.4° and can be seen together with M 35 in rich-field telescopes.
+The open star cluster NGC 2158 is at a distance of 0.4° and can be seen together with M 35 in rich-field telescopes.
+The open star clusters IC 2156 and IC 2157 can be seen in Vespera as a mosaic together with the other two open star clusters.

 Size: 28' (Stoyan) - about the size of the moon